Planning Gain Finance

 What is planning gain?

 Planning gain is a strategy used by property investors to increase their returns.
+For example, in most cases land with full planning permission is more valuable than land with no planning permission.

 How does it work?